-Description: This proposal aims to assess the impact of re-commissioning of residential short breaks services from April 2019.
-Residential Short breaks are the provision of an overnight or a day care service for children with disabilities away from the family home and at a provision which is registered as a childrens home.
-The Local Authority have a responsibility to provide Short Breaks as part of the Local Offer under the SEND Code of Practice.
+Description: This proposal aims to assess the impact of the recommended decision for the delivery of some residential short breaks services in Devon from April 2019.
+This concerns the residential short breaks services within the Integrated Childrens Services Contract currently provided by Virgin Care Limited (VCL).
+Residential Short breaks are the provision of an overnight or a day care service for children with disabilities away from the family home, within a provision which is registered as a children's home.